hossamnasser938/Learning_Functional-Programming-with-JavaScript-Course-Documentation/1. Course Introduction/course_introduction.md

         }
         ```
         In the next point you will understand why we keep it so simple in *FP*.
     * On creating objects, with *OOP* we must decide what sort of object each one represents(**which class**).
-However, in *FP* we are not so concerned with (defining what everything is and what it can do)[class in OOP].
+However, in *FP* we are not so concerned with (defining what everything is and what it can do).
 Instead we are concerned with **what the raw data** itself is and **what operations** and transformations we can perform on it.
-This give us the flexibility to define objects as key-value pairs(what's called hashes).
+This gives us the flexibility to define objects as key-value pairs(what's called hashes).
 Let's initialize a To-Do list using both approaches:
         * In *OOP*
         ```
         var myToDoList = new ToDoList( [